 Ever landed on an e-commerce store and weren’t sure where to find the product of your choice?
 An unorganized product catalog makes it harder for your store visitors to find what they are looking for, frustrating them, and causing them to drop off your store.
 Planning your product catalog better improves your engagement, getting shoppers to checkout faster.

-Here are a few tips to consider when structuring your catalog for improved website user experience:
+Here are a few tips to consider when structuring your catalog:

 - Plan out your broader collections and catalog structure from scratch.
 You can take inspiration from leading brands and how they’ve structured their catalog.